Program Code: 3621

 Telephone: 416-289-5000, ext.
 8123

-Qualified college or university graduates (please see the Admission Requirements section for more information), gain direct admission into year two (semester three) of this nationally-accredited two-year program, and receive their diploma in one year (two semesters).
-This program prepares you to work as a bench technician in the food, pharmaceutical and cosmetic industries.
+The Biotechnology (Fast Track) program is for qualified college or university graduates (please see the Admission Requirements section for more information), who wish to receive their diploma in one year (two semesters).
+Essentially gaining direct admission into the second year (third semester) of the two-year, nationally-accredited Biotechnology program, students will be trained to work as bench technicians in the food, pharmaceutical and cosmetic industries.

-This program proves thorough practical training in industrial microbiology as well as chemistry – analytical, organic and biochemistry.
-Laboratory techniques, including appropriate safety procedures, are extensively highlighted.
-A special feature of the program is our focus on the project approach, with independently designed microbiology projects that enhance your problem-solving and research skills.
+This Biotechnology (Fast Track) program will provide thorough practical training in industrial microbiology as well as chemistry (analytical, organic and biochemistry).
+Laboratory techniques, including appropriate safety procedures, will be extensively highlighted.
+A special feature of the program is its project-focused approach, with independently designed microbiology projects that enhance students' problem-solving and research skills.

-You may graduate in one year as a biotechnician or continue for a second year to study specialized topics such as advanced biotechnology and microbial genetics or systematic microbiology, graduating as a Biotechnology – Advanced.
+In one year, students may graduate as biotechnicians or continue for a second year to study specialized topics such as advanced biotechnology and microbial genetics or systematic microbiology, graduating as with an advanced Biotechnology diploma.

-- Isolate, enumerate and identify microorganisms from many types of samples (water, soil, air, your body, food, pharmaceutical and cosmetic products);
+- Isolate, enumerate and identify microorganisms from many types of samples (water, soil, air, the human body, food, pharmaceutical and cosmetic products)

-- Prepare specimens for staining and become an expert light-microscopist
+- Prepare specimens for staining, becoming expert light-microscopists

 - Become proficient in aseptic handling of materials